davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 5. Upload the `.env` to your environment server(development or production)
 6. If you use the postman collection to try the endpoints, change value of the variable `server` on your environment to the url of your server, for development mode use <http://localhost:3000>

 **IMPORTANT:** By default token expires in 3 days (4320 minutes set in .env.example).
-You can refresh token at endpoint POST /token and sending the token as a param.
-If everythong it´s ok you will get a new token.
+You can refresh token at endpoint GET /token.
+If everything it´s ok you will get a new token.

 ### Mailer